Nine's Wide World of Sports: 1981–1990s – Creation and contract competition

 Wide World of Sports (WWoS) is a long-used title for Nine's sport programming.
 All sports broadcasts on Nine air under the WWoS brand.
 It was also the name of a popular sports magazine program that aired most Saturdays and Sundays.
 This program filled many of the summer daytime hours.
-It was first pitched by Gordon Carr who went on to hold a broad portfolio in WWoS.
+It was first pitched by David Hill who went on to hold a broad portfolio in WWoS.
 The program premiered at 1:00 pm on Saturday, 23 May 1981, and was initially hosted by Mike Gibson and Ian Chappell, before being hosted in the 1990s by Max Walker and Ken Sutcliffe.
 Ian Maurice was the regular anchor at the WWOS Update Desk.
 The show ended in 1999, due in large part to the rise of Fox Sports (which Nine's owner owned half of) and other subscription sport channels, but the show returned in 2008 on Sunday mornings.

-It was unrelated to the series "Wide World of Sports" aired by ABC in the United States, which started in 1961.
-From the early 1970s, the main sport aired nationally under the WWoS brand was cricket.
+It was unrelated to the series Wide World of Sports aired by ABC in the United States, which started in 1961.
+From the late 1970s, the main sport aired nationally under the WWoS brand was cricket.
 Nine's majority owner Kerry Packer created World Series Cricket in part because he couldn't obtain the rights to Australian test matches at home, even though he offered the Australian Cricket Board a $1.5 million 3-year contract which was rejected by the ACB who signed a 3-year deal with the ABC to broadcast test matches.
 This led to Packer signing in secret some of the world's best cricket players for a breakaway competition.

 In 1978, 35 of the "world's best players" had signed with Packer's World Series Cricket, which was broadcast in competition with ABC's cricket coverage of the ICC.
 Nine's Wide World of Sports was the "first broadcaster to put a microphone on the players for an international cricket match," which later became common practice in the industry.
 ABC and Nine then signed a truce after a long dispute in 1979, with Nine securing the exclusive rights to telecast Australian cricket.
 From that point until 2006, Nine based its summer schedule around broadcasts of cricket internationally and domestic.
 Its cricket broadcasts in that era revolutionized the way the sport was covered, featuring cameras placed at both ends of the field (after Packer famously complained about seeing "cricketer's bums" every second over), instant replays, and other innovations.
 World Series Cricket made many other changes to cricket, having a huge impact on the game.

 David Hill was among the early executives that developed WWoS.
 In the early 1980s, well-known hosts and presenters on Wide World of Sports included Mike Gibson and Ian Chappell, both the inaugural hosts of the Saturday afternoon program in 1981.